robbyemmert/Sample-MEAN-Server/README.md

 3. Start the server
 `gulp up`

+###Documentation:
+- `gulpfile.js`: Where everything begins.
+- `server/*`: All server-related code goes in here
+- `server/express.js`: The code for the Express server.
+You can add your own routing/configuration here.
+- `client/*`: All front-end code and public resources go in here (html, css, images, etc.).

 ###Dependencies:
 Install them all with `npm install` (see instructions above).
 - Express: *A server framework for Node JS*